-It is intended to bring forward proposals for Cabinet to consider for a new colour palette when the strategy is adopted in February 2023.
-A wider review of the specification will be undertaken following the approval, which will require more time to develop the detail and technical drawings required.
+A wider review of the specification will be undertaken following the Beach Hut Strategy's approval, which will require more time to develop the detail and technical drawings required.
 This will require consultation with the Beach Hut Associations.
-The revised specification will be embedded into beach hut agreements through the implementation of leases by April 2024.
+The revised specification will be embedded into beach hut agreements through the implementation of leases from April 2024.